Last updated 20 May 2020

 The five providers below rank highly on the ethical stakes.

-As of Spring 2019, Triodos has been granted a UK banking license, so current account holders assets are protected under Financial Services Compensation Scheme (FSCS), which covers up to £85,000 per person.
+Triodos was granted a UK banking license in 2019, so current account holders assets are protected under Financial Services Compensation Scheme (FSCS), which covers up to £85,000 per person.

 Sign up to our weekly newsletter